dcmartin/hassio-addons/README.md

-# Home Assistant Add-ons
+# [Home Assistant][homeassistantio] Add-ons

 ## About

-This is a repository of add-ons for [Home Assistant][homeassistantio].
+This is a repository of add-ons for Home Assistant.
 You can install Home Assistant on anything (Mac, LINUX, RaspberryPi, ..).
 You can read detailed Installation [instructions][hassio-install] or try the following command in a LINUX virtual machine.
 ```
 curl -sL https://raw.githubusercontent.com/home-assistant/hassio-build/master/install/hassio_install | bash -s